shombando/.emacs.custom/README.md

 ## Muscle memory shortcuts

 There are some shortcuts that I have lots of muscle memory with and also work in other applications that I find convenient to use in Emacs.
 I also use the evil-mode keys when in normal mode, based on whatever is most convenient.
+I used `undo-fu` for a familiar approach to undo-redo system but knew I wasn't taking advantage of the power of multi-path undo, until I found [`vundo`](https://github.com/casouri/vundo), visual undo.
+This package visualizes the history as nodes that can traverse and diff in a very familiar git branch paradigm.

 ```emacs-lisp
 (use-package simpleclip